avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week06/02-Arrays.md

 }
 ```

-Notice, that in the condition i < numbers.length we compare the value of the loop variable to the length we get from the array.
-The condition should not in any case be "hardcoded" as, for example, i < 5 because often the length of the array can't be known for sure beforehand.
+Notice, that in the condition `i < numbers.length` we compare the value of the loop variable to the length we get from the array.
+The condition should not in any case be "hardcoded" as, for example, `i < 5` because often the length of the array can't be known for sure beforehand.

-### 5.2.4 Array as a parameter
+### 6.2.1 Array as a parameter

 Arrays can be used - just as any other objects - as a parameters to a method.
 Notice that, as with all objects, the method gets a reference to an array, so all changes done to the content of the array in the method also show up in the main program.